micktwomey/elm-tutorial/elm-tutorial.md

 > {x = 1, y = 2}
 { x = 1, y = 2 } : { x : number, y : number' }
 ```

+^ I don't actually use the REPL a huge amount, I find the compiler generally more helpful

 ---